piranna/piranna.github.io/pages/hire-me.md

 Also a project that can make me proud of and help to learn new things and improve my career, ideally both profesionally and in academic areas.

-#### If I would made you a job offer, what would make you to reject it?
+#### If I made you an offer, what would make you to reject it?

-If I pass the selection process, I would have already consider the pros & cons regarding lefting my current job, so only I would reject a job offer if the tasks I would be involved are not motivating or that the salary difference would not compensate the change (or would also means a drop in my buying and life level, in case relocation is required for the job position).
+If we get up to this point, probably I would have already consider the pros & cons regarding changing my current job, so only I would reject a job offer if the tasks I would be involved are not motivating enought, or the final salary difference with my current job would not compensate the change (this includes the case when relocation is required and it makes me a drop in my buying level and/or life quality), so it's better that we discuss these topics in the first interview.

 </details>